 We're asking you to save a turtle's life and perhaps even your child's.

-In August, your children will be enjoying another edition of the extremely popular Teenage Mutant Ninja Turtles movie.
-This
+Your children will be enjoying another edition of the extremely popular Teenage Mutant Ninja Turtles movie.
+This will include

 Turtles have been around for 200 million years and outlived the dinosaur.
 Is this the way we want to treat our precious